TAMPA DIVORCE MEDIATION

-Tampa divorce attorney mediator Beth G. Reineke can help you explore pre-suit mediation as a less adversarial and less expensive method of separation and divorce.
-She is certified by the Florida Supreme Court to conduct divorce and custody mediations, and she is a Board Certified Emeritus specialist in divorce and family law.
+Tampa divorce attorney mediator Beth Reineke can help you explore and prepare for pre-suit mediation as a less adversarial and less expensive method of separation and divorce.
+Since 1997 she has been certified by the Florida Supreme Court to conduct divorce and custody mediations.

 We handle both voluntary mediations (pre-suit divorce mediations) and court-mandated mediations (contested divorce mediations).
 Our role is to help clients take full advantage of this opportunity to resolve disputes, map out the future and avoid litigation: